MrMilul/Node.js-RESTful-API/README.txt

 This program is a Personal project to make and  work on the RESTful API by Node.js

-#implementing nessessary packages:
+#1 implementing nessessary packages:

-npm install express nodemon morgan body-parser
+#Please run below comment in the project directory

+npm run initialization

-#run the program:
+#2 run the program:

 npm run start